ll3N1GmAll/ATAT/README.txt

 Only Launch DeathStar (Step 2) If Your Goal Is To Automate Domain Admin Credential Acquisition

 Step 1 must br run initially; after that you need to open another ATAT instance in a separate window and launch Step 2 to use DeathStar for domain admin credential acquisition automation.
 Run Step 3 to get the auth token for PSE's REST API; this is required for all other PSE options to work.
+Step 3 MUST be run once (and only once for a single PSE install; meaning you only need to run it again if you uninstall/reinstall, or you are using ATAT's PSE options to hit a PSE install on a separate machine).
+This step grabs the permanent auth token for the PSE REST API.
+You must use the temporary auth token displayed in the PSE console at startup to run this process.
+After this step you will not longer need to worry about the API auth token (this is stored in plaintext in your ATAT directory, delete ~/ATAT/PSE_perm_token.txt after your operation and re-run step 3 at the begninning of each operation to enhance opsec).
+Post exploitation features are a work in progress!
+Better support and information for stagers will be provided as support for them grows.